 e) Your business must not be as a result of splitting up or reconstruction of an existing business.

 That’s it!
 On applying you will immediately get a recognition number for your startup.
 The certificate of recognition will be issued after the examination of all your documents.

 However, be careful while uploading the documents.
 If on subsequent verification, it is found to be obtained that the required document is not uploaded/wrong document uploaded or a forged document has been uploaded then you shall be liable to a fine of 50% of your paid-up capital of the startup with a minimum fine of Rs.
 25,000.

 a) Patents, trademarks and/or design registration

-One of key challenges faced by many startups has been access to finance.
+One of the key challenges faced by many startups has been accessing to finance.
 Due to lack of experience, security or existing cash flows, entrepreneurs fail to attract investors.
-Besides, the high risk nature of startups, as a significant percentage fail to take-off, puts off many investors.
+Besides, the high-risk nature of startups, as a significant percentage fail to take-off, puts off many investors.

 In order to provide funding support, Government has set up a fund with an initial corpus of INR 2,500 crore and a total corpus of INR 10,000 crore over a period 4 years (i.e. INR 2,500 crore per year).
 The Fund is in the nature of Fund of Funds, which means that it will not invest directly into Startups, but shall participate in the capital of SEBI registered Venture Funds.